-Figure 4-17: Finding Power Optimized Cells
+Figure 44: Finding Power Optimized Cells

-A simpler alternative is to limit power optimization to BRAMs.
-This will minimize timing impact but its effectiveness will depend on the number of BRAMs present in the design and how effectively they have been gated.
-To limit power optimization to BRAMs, run a set_power_opt -cell_types {bram} command before running the opt_design or power_opt design commands.
+A simpler alternative is to limit power optimization to block RAMs.
+This minimizes the timing impact but its effectiveness is dependent on the number of block RAMs present in the design and how effectively they have been gated.
+To limit power optimization to block RAMs, run a set_power_opt -cell_types {bram} command before running the opt_design or power_opt_design commands.